 Don’t worry about choosing “the best” course of action.
 Know that by going through a mindful process of exploring your feelings to evaluate what you feel is an appropriate course of action, you are practicing self-awareness and taking conscious action.

 How to practice mindfulness and self-observation so we can notice our own thoughts in a non-judgmental way without reacting to them?
 We begin by observing the body and breath, and then work up to observing more complex things like thoughts about terrorism.
 I recently hosted a workshop on Yoga and Emotion, which included breathing and yoga to facilitate mindfulness and self-observation.
 If you’d like to see some footage from practice sessions I did with some of the therapists in my office, click below.
-Also below are links to my two appearances on Inside Edition to discuss to topic of anger management.
+Also below are links to my two appearances on Inside Edition to discuss the topic of anger management; along with a video of me leading an exercise on using the breath for mindful self observation.

 I welcome questions, comments, and input from anyone who wants to join me.
 Thank you, and I hope to hear from others who are wrestling with this!